usfca-cs-tools/docs/go-style.md

 ## Braces and Spaces

-1. Go uses tab characters for indentation and spaces for alignment
+1. Go recommends tab characters for indentation and spaces for alignment. `go fmt` will replace leading spaces with tabs.
 1. Go puts opening braces on the end of a line of code like this
     ```go
     if x == y {